Saint-Narcisse-de-Beaurivage

+The parish municipality, constituted in 1874, covers an area of 62km2, with a population density of 19.

 History

 On August 26, 1972, five days after escaping from Saint-Vincent-de-Paul jail in Laval, Quebec, notorious French criminal Jacques Mesrine and his Quebec accomplice Jean-Paul Mercier robbed the Caisse populaire of Saint-Narcisse-de-Beaurivage.
 Ten minutes earlier, they had robbed the caisse of Saint-Bernard, for a total of $26,000 that day.